Murder of Jean Townsend: Murder

 Jean Mary Townsend lived with her parents at the family home in Bempton Drive, South Ruislip and worked as a theatrical costumier in the West End of London.
 On the evening of 14 September 1954, she attended a social function in the West End, returning to South Ruislip later that night on the last Central line train.
 At around 11:45 pm she was seen leaving South Ruislip station and walking alone along Victoria Road.
 Her body was discovered the following morning on the waste ground to the north side of Victoria Road, near the junction with Angus Drive in the area now occupied by St Gregory the Great Catholic Church (opened in April 1967).
 The autopsy report stated that she had been strangled with her own scarf and it was reported that – despite various items of her clothing being removed – there were no signs of sexual assault.

 Investigation

 Local suspicion fell on American servicemen based at the nearby South Ruislip Air Station.
 The rumours of an American being involved intensified when a resident living near the scene reported hearing a woman cry for help late on the night of the murder followed by two male voices arguing, one of which seemed to have an American accent.
-Subsequent rumours of alleged reluctance on the part of the United States Air Force authorities to co-operate with the Metropolitan Police in the murder enquiry served to heighten local suspicions.
+Subsequent rumours of alleged reluctance on the part of the United States Air Force authorities to co-operate with the Metropolitan Police in the murder inquiry served to heighten local suspicions.
 In the wake of the murder, a number of women came forward to report being approached or accosted by strange men in and around the area where Jean's body had been found in the days preceding the murder.